Amlakie-T/Python-Voice-Assistant/README.md

    - Start the voice assistant and speak commands like:
      - "What's the weather in Ethiopia?"
-     - "Remind me to call John in 30 minutes."
+     - "Remind me to call Amlakie in 30 minutes."
      - "Play music Despacito."

 4. **Author**